Skip to content

 Find the full printable recipe with specific measurements below.

-• Oreos: You’ll need 1 package of Oreo cookies.
-No need to remove the middle filling – it helps add to the richness of the dessert.
+• Oreos: 1 package of Oreo cookies.
+No need to remove the middle filling, it helps add to the rich dessert.

 • Reese’s pieces: These are used for the beak of the turkey.
-Make sure to use the orange colored Reese’s pieces.
-You could also use orange M&M’s if you have those on hand.
+Make sure to use orange colored Reese’s pieces.
+Orange M&M’s work, too!

 • Red decorator icing: Use red decorating icing to make the turkey’s wattle.
 You could always omit this step, but I think it makes them look extra cute and realistic.